ZcashFoundation/zebra/book/src/user/supported-platforms.md

 Tier 2 platforms can be thought of as "guaranteed to build".
 The Zebra project builds in CI for each tier 2 platform, and automated builds ensure that each tier 2 platform builds after each change.
-Not all automated tests are run so it's not guaranteed to produce a working build, but tier 2 platforms often work to quite a good degree and patches are always welcome!
+Not all automated tests are run so it's not guaranteed to produce a working build, and official builds are not available, but tier 2 platforms often work to quite a good degree and patches are always welcome!

 For the full requirements, see [Tier 2 platform policy](platform-tier-policy.md#tier-2-platform-policy) in the Platform Tier Policy.